Christoph-D/gravi/README.md

 So far it implements the following algorithms:
 - depth-first search
-- a naive parity game solver with exponential running time
+- a parity game solver (exponential running time)
+- computing treewidth

 Example
 -------